tldr-pages/tldr/pages/common/dict.md

 `dict -d {{database_name}} {{word}}`

-- Look up word in all available databases:
+- Look up a word in all available databases:

 `dict {{word}}`